 The BioDigital Human™

-From 2009 to 2018 I worked remotely from Berlin, Germany with the team at BioDigital Systems in Manhattan, New York, to help develop
+Since 2009 I’ve worked remotely from Berlin, Germany with the team at BioDigital Systems in Manhattan, New York, to help develop

 and maintain the BioDigital Human anatomy visualization platform and its public developer API.